Get in touch: hello@totalbalance.com.au

 • 0 items

-Business Coaching for women in creative & wellness businesses in Melbourne
+Business Coaching for Women in Melbourne

 Kate James is a business coach in Melbourne, Australia.
 With over 40 years experience in small business, Kate offers coaching to creatives including designers, healers, artists, marketers, musicians, yoga teachers, kinesiologists, psychologists and counsellors.
+She specialises in helping women who are starting out in business or launching a new side-project.

 • Develop a vision for your business and a plan for achieving your goals